ymarisa/my_portfolio/README.txt

     Awkward card shuffling when changing filters.
     The h2 header is a different size on the About page and the Contact page.
-        Different despite having the same element tag and is nested in the same types of tags
+        Different despite having the same element tag and is nested in the same types of tags The profile image on the about page does not stack above the text when the screen is small It shrinks but stays next to the text, squishing it